Where are you located?

 Do I have a place to change?

 Of course!
-We have a bathroom located in the back of the first and second floor available for you to use.
+We have a dressing room and bathrooms located in the back of the first and second floor available for you to use.

 Where do I sign in?

-You can sign in through our iPad at the front desk.
-If you have any questions, our Front Desk team is there to help.
+You can sign in with our Client Care Specialist at the front desk.
+If you have any questions, please feel free to ask anyone on the VP team.

 What if I arrive late?